kebasyaty/scruby/docs/pages/usage/find_many_documents.md

 import anyio
 from typing import Annotated
 from pydantic import Field
-from scruby import ReturnType, Scruby, ScrubyConfig, ScrubyModel from pprint import pprint as pp
+from scruby import ReturnType, Scruby, ScrubyModel from pprint import pprint as pp